RedHatQE/teflo/docs/users/quickstart.rst

         - The log level defines the logging level for messages to be logged.
         - No
         - Info

+    *   - skip-fail
+        - Allows to skip the exiting teflo run during a task failure.
+        - No
+        - False

 To run your scenario executing all given tasks, run the following command: